Alexandre-Autret/WebAppsProject/README.md

 # WebApps Final Project
 ## By Alexandre Autret, DIA1

-Here is the repo for this course's final project.
+Here is the repo for the course's final project.
-The exercises I chose were Assignment 3 (located in /MovieQuiz),
+The exercises I chose were:
+ - Assignment 1 (./1),
+ - Assignment 3 (./3)